 How does the Skokie Police Department follow up with residents and business owners whose homes or businesses have been burglarized?
 When a burglary to a residence or business occurs and the Skokie Police Department is contacted, officers are dispatched and make sure that the area is checked for any possible offenders.
 The first responding officer is responsible for meeting with the complainant/victim.
 An initial investigation is conducted by that officer and any and witnesses are interviewed for information that could assist in the investigation.
 In most cases an Evidence Technician responds to the burglary for a scene examination and processing of any evidence.
-After the initial investigation is completed and reported, each burglary case is reviewed by an investigations supervisor for case assignment.
-Burglary cases are then assigned to detectives who specialize in the investigation of residential and business burglaries.
-Detective review all initial reports including evidence reports and make contact with the victim.
+After the initial investigation is completed and reported, each burglary case is reviewed by an investigations supervisor to determine if a follow-up investigation is warranted.
+Burglary cases are given to detectives who specialize in the investigation of residential and business burglaries.
+Detectives review all initial reports including evidence reports and make contact with the victim.
 Victims are encouraged to meet with the detectives to review all the information that was included the initial report.
 The detectives then work to develop information through crime patterns, known intelligence and evidence recovered, to successfully solve these cases.

 Can residents sign up to ride along with Skokie Police Officers on patrol?
 Yes, please contact the Skokie Police Department front desk or the Crime Prevention/Community Relations Unit at 847/982-5900 to schedule a ride-along.
 Scheduling is based upon officer availability and Department guidelines.